mtzfactory/nango/Readme.md

 ⭐  Like Nango?
 Follow our development by starring us here on GitHub ⭐

--   Create an integration from scratch with our step-by-step [step-by-step tutorial](https://docs.nango.dev/build-integrations/)
--   Understand Nango with the [Framework Overview](https://docs.nango.dev/architecture)
+-   Understand Nango with the [Architecture](https://docs.nango.dev/architecture)
 -   Please share your feedback on the [Slack community](https://nango.dev/slack)!